NEXT: Multi-Grained Mixture of Experts via Text-Modulation for Multi-Modal Object Re-Identification: Experiment

 \subsection{Ablation Studies}

-On the RGBNT201~\cite{DBLP:conf/aaai/ZhengWCLT21} dataset, we thoroughly evaluation the effectiveness of each proposed module.
-Starting from a baseline built on a three-branch CLIP~\cite{DBLP:conf/icml/RadfordKHRGASAM21} visual backbone, we incrementally incorporate our components and remove them individually to investigate their specific contributions to the model’s overall performance.
-More experiments are available in the Appendix B.
+On the RGBNT201 and MSVR310 datasets, we start from a baseline which is built on a three-branch CLIP visual encoder~\cite{DBLP:conf/icml/RadfordKHRGASAM21}, and incrementally incorporate our components to evaluate their specific contributions to the model’s overall performance.
+The three main components are: the Multi-Grained Features Aggregation (MGFA), the Text-Modulated Semantic Experts (TMSE), and the Context-Shared Structure Experts (CSSE).

-\textbf{Effectiveness of Key Modules.} As shown in Table~\ref{tb:ablation}, the baseline (Row A) achieves $\textbf{71.0\%}$ mAP and $\textbf{73.6\%}$ Rank-1.
-In Row B, the MMFA improves performance by $\textbf{+3.2\%/+3.0\%}$ by fusing baseline features as a single expert.
-Adding the TMSE module in Row C boosts accuracy to \textbf{78.9\%} mAP and \textbf{84.4\%} Rank-1 under semantic modulation.
-With the CSSE in Row D, the model gains performance \textbf{+2.5\%/+2.2\%} in mAP/Rank-1.
-These results confirm the contribution of each module to the overall performance.